This post may contain affiliate links. Please read our disclosure policy.

 coq au vin ingredients on a kitchen counter.

-If you have any ingredients leftover from this single serve Coq au Vin recipe, check out our Leftover Ingredients Recipe Finder.
+If you have any ingredients leftover from this small batch Coq au Vin recipe, check out our Leftover Ingredients Recipe Finder.

-• Bacon: Use 2 slices of thick-cut bacon, chopped into lardons (1/4-inch wide and 1-inch long strips).
-Bacon infuses a rich, deep flavor into this Coq au Vin, enhancing the stew’s overall taste.
-If you have extra bacon, consider using it in German Potato Salad, Cauliflower Casserole, or a bowl of Zuppa Toscana.
+• Bacon: Use 2 slices of thick-cut bacon, chopped into 1/4-inch wide, 1-inch long strips (lardons).
+The bacon adds a rich, smoky depth to the dish.
+Extra bacon?
+Use it in German Potato Salad, Cauliflower Casserole, or Zuppa Toscana.

-• Chicken: Use a 5 to 6-ounce piece of boneless, skinless chicken breast or thigh, cut into 1-inch pieces.
-This choice streamlines the cooking process.
-If opting for bone-in, skin-on chicken, extend cooking time to about 40 minutes, checking doneness with an instant-read thermometer (165°F for fully cooked chicken).
-If you have extra chicken, consider making Chicken Shawarma, Chicken Marsala, Chicken Cordon Bleu, or Chicken Nuggets.
+• Chicken: Use a 5 to 6-ounce boneless, skinless chicken breast or thigh, cut into 1-inch pieces for quick cooking.
+If using bone-in, skin-on chicken, increase the cooking time to about 40 minutes and ensure it reaches 165°F with an instant-read thermometer.
+Leftover chicken?
+Make Chicken Shawarma, Chicken Marsala, Chicken Cordon Bleu, or Chicken Nuggets.

-• Seasonings: A combination of a bay leaf, dried thyme, kosher salt, and black pepper enhances the stew.
-Use 1/4 teaspoon of kosher salt or half that amount if using table salt.
-Adjust to taste after cooking.
+• Seasonings: A bay leaf, dried thyme, kosher salt, and black pepper enhance the flavor.
+Use 1/4 teaspoon kosher salt (or half that if using table salt), and adjust to taste once the dish is finished.

-• Chicken broth: Low-sodium chicken broth is recommended for better control over the dish’s salt content.
-Leftover broth can be used in any of our single serving soup recipes like Split Pea Soup and Lasagna Soup.
+• Chicken Broth: Low-sodium chicken broth helps you control the saltiness of the dish.
+Use leftover broth in soup recipes like Split Pea Soup and Lasagna Soup.

-• Flour and butter: Mix all-purpose flour with softened salted butter to create a beurre manié (kneaded butter).
-This blend thickens the stew smoothly without clumping, thanks to the butter coating the flour grains.
+• Flour and Butter: Combine all-purpose flour with softened salted butter to make a beurre manié (a kneaded butter mixture).
+This thickens the stew smoothly without clumping, thanks to the butter coating the flour.

 Recipe Variations

-This small batch Coq au Vin recipe is easy to customize.
-With a few simple changes, you can make it your own.
+This single serve Coq au Vin is easy to customize with a few simple tweaks:

-• Creamy Coq au Vin: Add a touch of cream for a richer sauce.
+• Creamy Coq au Vin: Stir in a splash of cream for a richer, velvety sauce.

-• Spicy Coq au Vin: Add chili flakes for a kick.
+• Spicy Coq au Vin: Add a pinch of red pepper flakes for a little heat.

-These step-by-step photos and instructions help you visualize how to make Coq au Vin.
+These step-by-step photos and instructions help you visualize how to make a single serving of Coq au Vin.
 See the recipe box below for ingredient amounts and full recipe instructions.

-1. Heat olive oil in a 10-inch skillet over medium heat.
-Add the bacon, onions, carrots, and mushrooms to the pan and cook until the bacon is crisp and the vegetables have softened, about 5-7 minutes.
+1. Cook the Bacon and Vegetables: Heat olive oil in a 10-inch skillet over medium heat.
+Add the chopped bacon, onions, carrots, and mushrooms.
+Cook for 5-7 minutes, stirring occasionally, until the bacon is crisp and the vegetables are softened.

 bacon, carrots, onions, and mushrooms cooking in a skillet on the stove.

-1. Add the garlic, thyme, and tomato paste and cook, stirring for 30 seconds.
+1. Add Flavor: Stir in the garlic, thyme, and tomato paste.
+Cook for 30 seconds to release the flavors.

 tomato paste, garlic, onions, carrots, and mushrooms sauteeing in a small skillet.